 SUMMARY: Mathematical axiomatic systems lead to analytic truths, which do not require empirical verification, since they are true by virtue of definitions and logic.
 It is a startling discovery of the twentieth century that sufficiently complex axiomatic systems are undecidable and incomplete.
 That is, the system of theorem and proof can never lead to ALL the true sentences about the system, and ALWAYS contain statements which are undecidable – their truth values cannot be determined by proof techniques.
 More relevant to our current purpose is that applying an axiomatic hypothetico-deductive system to the real world can only be done by means of a mapping, which creates a model for the axiomatic system.
 These mappings then lead to assertions about the real world which require empirical verification.
 These assertions (which are proposed scientific laws) can NEVER be proven in the sense that mathematical theorems can be proven.
 Even if we measure thousands of real world triangles and find that they have Euclidean properties, tomorrow we may find one which does not.
 Induction based on the assumption that an observed pattern will continue to be valid can never lead to logically certain conclusions.
 Even if the sun rises every day for billions of years, it may fail to rise tomorrow.
 Indeed, the reason that Kuhn’s Structure of Scientific Revolutions is ranked among the top books of the twentieth century is because he established that historically, scientific laws are frequently replaced by alternatives which make previous formulations obsolete.
 Post-Kuhnian philosophy of science replaces the earlier naïve understanding that science takes propositions which are certain and builds upon them logically.
 If this was true, then science would never reach a wrong conclusion, when in fact, scientific journals are full of articles announcing that previous theories are proven wrong, and proposing more viable alternatives.
 Again this strongly differentiates them from mathematical journals which never state that a new empirical finding has led to the negation of a theorem previously held to be valid.

 Many more arguments can be given to explain the difference between analytic and synthetic truths, which corresponds to the difference between mathematical and scientific truths.
 As I have explained in greater detail in my paper, the scientific method arose as a rejection of the axiomatic method used by the Greeks for scientific methodology.
 It was this rejection of axiomatics and logical certainty in favour of empirical and observational approach which led to dramatic progress in science.
 However, this did involve giving up the certainties of mathematical argumentation and learning to live with the uncertainties of induction.
-Economists need to do the same – abandon current methodology borrowed from science and develop a new methodology suited for the study of human beings and societies.
+Economists need to do the same – abandon current methodology borrowed from (a misunderstanding of) scientific methodology, and develop a new methodology suited for the study of human beings and societies.

 PostScript: Some additional arguments as to why the axiomatic method is not suitable as a formalization for scientific knowledge are given in my comment on Egmont’s assertions to the contrary.